Jepsens1/ShareIt/README.md

 # Mini Social Media application
-A minimal social media project built with Python (FastAPI) and TypeScript (Next.js).
+A minimal social media project built with Python (FastAPI) and React.
 The goal is to create a simple yet functional platform for sharing posts and interacting with other users.

 # Todo List
 * Setup Frontend